 Each dose of Advair Diskus contains two active ingredients that work in different ways to help manage COPD symptoms by:

 - Reducing the amount of blockage in the airways to improve breathing

 - Reducing the number of COPD flare-ups

-Fluticasone propionate is type of inhaled corticosteroid.
+Fluticasone propionate is a type of inhaled corticosteroid.
 Corticosteroids work by reducing the swelling in a COPD patient’s airways.
 Salmeterol is a type of medicine called a long-acting beta-agonist bronchodilator.
 These drugs work by relaxing the muscles that surround the airways.
 When those muscles tighten up, it can cause the airways to get too narrow.
 By making sure those muscles are relaxed, it can help make breathing easier.

-What are the possible side effects of Advair Diskus?,
+What are the possible side effects of Advair Diskus?